posimagi/xivlink/README.md

 `xivlink` can be invoked in either of two ways

 * run `xivlink.py` as administrator, with an applicable version of Python in your `PATH`
-* open an elevated command prompt, e.g. by right-clicking on Start and then clicking "Command Prompt (Admin)"
+* open an elevated command prompt, e.g. by right-clicking on Start and then clicking "Command Prompt (Admin)", navigate to the directory containing `xivlink.py`, and then run `python xivlink.py`

 ### A word about ADDON.DAT